Southcoast

 Urgent Care

-This full-time program is focused on providing the knowledge and competencies required for the professional perioperative nurse.
-It welcomes experienced RNs with no OR experience, new graduates, or operating room nurses returning after an extended absence.
-Current Southcoast employees are encouraged to apply.
+This six-month full-time paid program is focused on providing the knowledge and competencies required for the professional perioperative nurse.
+It welcomes experienced RNs with no operating room experience, new graduates, or operating room nurses returning after an extended absence.
+Current Southcoast Health employees are encouraged to apply.

-Participants will learn the theoretical concepts, principles, and skills to care for patients in the perioperative setting, using the recommended practices established by the Association of Perioperative Registered nurses (AORN).
-The individuals who successfully complete the program will continue their nursing career at Southcoast Health in the surgical operating rooms.
+Participants will learn the theoretical concepts, principles and skills to care for patients in the perioperative setting, using the recommended practices established by the Association of Perioperative Registered Nurses (AORN).
+The individuals who successfully complete the program will continue their nursing career at Southcoast Health in surgical operating rooms.

 The following positions are available upon completion of orientation.